 How to make a no-sew face mask from a T-shirt or even woven cotton!
 This super easy pattern lets you make a well-fitting mask without sewing!

-When I created my DIY face mask patterns, thousands and thousands of you made one or many masks, especially after the CDC recommended we all wear a cloth face covering … but even more of you told me you couldn’t make it because you couldn’t sew.
+When I created my DIY face mask patterns (Design #209), thousands and thousands of you made one or many masks, especially after the CDC recommended we all wear a cloth face covering … but even more of you told me you couldn’t make it because you couldn’t sew.
 I listened.
-Then I set out to create an easy-to-make no-sew face mask pattern that was also EFFECTIVE, which to me means at least two layers of cotton and really well fitting.
+Then I set out to create an easy-to-make no-sew face mask pattern that was also EFFECTIVE, which to me means at least two layers of cotton and really well-fitting.
 It took a few tries to get it perfected, but I’m happy to now give you a beautiful and simple no-sew face mask pattern that you can make from materials you have at home … no elastic, no ties, no sewing.

 Watch me make these easy no-sew face masks: